 Mail and Package Deliveries

 Have a designated mail person who will collect and open your mail and packages for you.
-Where I live I’ve found that the FedEx and UPS drivers repeatedly use strong cologne on their clothing and on their bodies so I have a note on my door explaining my health condition and asking them to please leave any packages by the door.
+Where I live I’ve found that the FedEx and UPS drivers repeatedly use strong cologne on their clothing and on their bodies so during the early years of my illness, when I was very sensitive I had a note on my door explaining my health condition and asking them to please leave any packages by the door.
 For someone who is very chemically intolerant, they will need to have another person remove the problematic packaging and air out contents before they are introduced into the home.

 If you live alone and have severe chemical intolerances you will have to use a full-face respirator or a mask that works well for your level of intolerance plus gloves.
 Some people may also have to use goggles and earplugs depending on their degree of intolerance.
 Be sure to open mail outside of your home and immediately discard junk mail and items that may seem problematic.
 You can unsubscribe from stinky junk mail here.